victorliu-sq/PaperWriting/FlashSMP.md

+### Descrition of Algorithm

 ## Embrace Complementary Strengths - GPU and CPU

 GPU can accelerate performance over CPU due to its massively parallel architecture and high bandwidth memory. \cite{nestedGPU}

+While atomicMin in GPU is effective at handling contention by ensuring minimal retries and efficient updates, it remains an expensive operation due to the high overhead associated with atomic transactions.
+This overhead becomes particularly pronounced when the workload reduces to only one active thread.
+In such scenarios, the advantages of parallel execution diminish, and the costs associated with atomic operations can outweigh their benefits, leading to inefficiencies.